KayleeMcLaren/Serverless-Fintech-Ecosystem/README.md

 ---

+## Why This Project Exists

+This is a learning project built to deeply understand production-grade patterns for distributed fintech systems.
+While I've worked on production serverless systems as part of a team, this project let me architect a complete event-driven ecosystem from scratch—making all the architectural decisions myself and experiencing the full complexity of distributed transactions, eventual consistency, and multi-service coordination.

+**What makes this different from a tutorial project:**
+- Implements real fintech patterns (atomic transactions, audit trails, reconciliation)
+- Production-grade infrastructure (multi-environment with Terraform workspaces)
+- Comprehensive testing with AWS mocking (not just "happy path" tests)
+- Security throughout (Cognito auth on all endpoints, IAM least privilege)
+- Deployed and running (you can try it: https://d18l23eogq3lrf.cloudfront.net)

+**For hiring managers:** This demonstrates I can design systems independently, not just implement features.
+The architecture decisions here—event choreography via SNS, Step Functions for KYC, atomic DynamoDB transactions—show understanding of distributed systems trade-offs.

+**Technical scope:** ~10,000 lines of code across 20+ Lambda functions, 6 DynamoDB tables, comprehensive test coverage with Pytest and Moto, multi-environment IaC with Terraform.

+---

 ## Core Technical Achievements (Production-Grade Features)
 This project was developed with a relentless focus on modern, cloud-native engineering practices to demonstrate expertise in highly available, secure, and maintainable systems.